 My Mayo, made with regular tofu, contains only 10 calories per tablespoon so you can slather it on to your heart’s desire.

 My dear omni friend, Allison Price, attests to keeping a container in her fridge at all times and I suggest you do the same.
 I love “Just” brand mayo, Vegenaise, and all the rest.
 But both the calories and the price tag are a bit too high for me.

-This mayo blends up in a few seconds with 12 very basic ingredients.
-A dozen may sound like a lot, but I tested and tasted, carefully balancing all of the flavors to create what I consider to be the perfect balance and I assert that the recipe needs all of the ingredients in these amounts.
+This mayo blends up in a few seconds with either 12 very basic ingredients or just 6 .
+A dozen may sound like a lot, but I tested and tasted, carefully balancing all of the flavors to create what I considered to be the perfect balance.

-Here’s to a long-lasting love affair with mayo!
+Here’s to a long-lasting love affair with mayo whixhever version you choose!

 Blooming Platter Vegan Mayo

 12 ounces extra-firm Silken tofu OR 14 ounces firm regular tofu + 2 tablespoons water